MaxPolarfox/javascript-strings-lab-js-apply-000/README.md

 Each line has a test associated with it.
 When the tests fail, they show us what the _expected_ value is — your job is to make that expectation a reality by modifying the code provided.

-When you first run `learn`, you should see something like this:
+When you first run l, you should see something like this:

 ![All tests failing.](https://user-images.githubusercontent.com/17556281/27979675-b6575498-6345-11e7-8c9d-052c2d4d3e96.png)